 Projects

-Each project contains its own isolated set of data and configuration, including:
+Each project contains its own isolated set of:

 - Assets, spaces, and zones